ctsit/hide_choice_by_event/README.md

 To find a list of unique event names to use for the "event" field go to **Project Setup > Define My Events**.
 The right-most column will contain a list of unique event names.

+See [HideChoiceByEventTest.REDCap.xml](examples/HideChoiceByEventTest.REDCap.xml) for an example of _Hide Choice by Event_ in a longitudinal, 2-arm project.

 ## Limitations

 Currently this module only supports radio buttons.
 It will not hide the choices for any other type of field.